hannobraun/vndf-2016/docs/game-design/scenarios.md

 economy.
 For the beginning, we should keep it simple though, and being able to exchange stuff at a planet seems like the best way to get the rest of the game up and running first.

+## Being Attacked By Pirates

+- After having completed the New Player Experience (see previous scenario), the player decides to set out again in the hopes of finding more resources.
+- Rather than heading back to the moon were they came from, the player decides to go to another moon this time.
+The player has heard that this moon has a large debris field in low orbit from a battle between player factions that happened a few weeks earlier.
+- The player sets up the maneuvers for a Hohmann Transfer to the target moon.
+  After a short wait, the ship arrives at the point of the first maneuver, which heightens the the opposite side of the ship's orbit, so the orbit intersects with the moon.
+- After the ship has finished the maneuver, the player engages their FTL drive and selects the point on the predicated path that's closest to the moon as the target of the FTL jump.
+As the ship's cargo hold is empty this time, it only takes a few seconds for the FTL drive to charge.
+- The ship arrives near the moon in an instant.
+As this is the point of the second maneuver, the ship starts executing the maneuver, which turns the ship's course into a low orbit around the moon.
+- As the maneuver happens, sensor data starts coming in.
+The player's ship has landed near a small wreck.
+As this piece of debris is very close to the ship, its passive sensors are capable of recognizing it as a wreck, without the need to use active sensors.
+- The player dispatches their drones to harvest the wreck.
+After a while, the wreck has been stripped on anything usable.
+The remains can no longer be picked up by sensors.
+- The player navigates to a different wreck and harvests that, too.
+This repeats multiple times, with the player using active sensors to find new wrecks once in a while.
+- While the player is working on a larger piece of wreck, the sensors pick up an unknown object that comes into view over the moon's horizon.
+The object is much faster than most other objects at this altitude, which indicates that it moves on a highly elliptical orbit, with the other side of the orbit much farther from the planet.
+- The player pays no mind to this, as it is only one of many objects in orbit around the planet, most of which haven't been identified.
+- As the object reaches its closest point to the player's ship, around 50 km inside the ship's orbit, the object starts emitting a large amount of energy (the heat of a thrusting engine) and starts decelerating.
+The player can recognize this from the text next to the object's symbol.
+- As the ship's sensors pick this up, the object's classification changes to "ship".
+This is reflected by the symbol changing to the ship symbol.
+- Almost immediately, the enemy ship starts firing missiles at the player's ship.
+- The player's own missile launchers are set to defensive mode (the default setting), and start firing defensive missiles shortly after the enemy missile's launch.
+The defensive missiles intercept the enemy missiles and destroy them.
+- The player decides to strike back and switches half of their missile launchers to offensive mode, selecting the enemy ship as a target.
+Instead of intercepting incoming missiles, the missiles launched from those launchers are programmed to fly directly to the enemy ship.
+- After a short while, it becomes clear that the player is being overpowered.
+  The enemy ship manages to destroy the player's missiles at about the halfway point between the ships, while the explosions from the enemy missiles come closer and closer.
+- The player decides to flee.
+They execute a maneuver that brings them back to the safety of the planet and engage the FTL drive.
+As the cargo hold is almost full, the FTL drive takes a while to charge.
+- As the enemy missiles manage to come closer and closer, it becomes clear that the FTL drive won't be charged in time.
+- To prevent expensive damage to their ship, the player ejects all the collected cargo.
+This decreases the mass of the ship, reducing the energy that is required for an FTL jump.
+The energy requirement for the jump is fulfilled instantly, and the player's ship jumps away, leaving their hard-earned cargo behind for the pirate to collect.